urbanyeti/stardew-better-ranching/README.md

     * Added compatibility fix for animals spawned from other mods
 * 2.0.3:
     * Fixed bug causing animal hearts to display over building they are in.
+* 2.0.4:
+	* Fixed bug causing "Hide Hearts w/ Max Friendship" setting to be ignored for pets

 <h2>Other Contributors</h2>
 * vaindil -- https://github.com/vaindil
 * Pathoschild -- https://github.com/Pathoschild